triton-inference-server/server/CONTRIBUTING.md

 [install pre-commit,](https://pre-commit.com/#install)
 then run `pre-commit install` inside the cloned repo.
 When you commit a change, the pre-commit hooks will run automatically.
-If a fix is implemented by a pre-commit hook, running commit a second time will pass and successfully commit.
+If a fix is implemented by a pre-commit hook, adding the file again and running `git commit` a second time will pass and successfully commit.

 # Contributor License Agreement (CLA)